Jasec7/Movie-Watchlist/README.md

 The project utilizes json-server to serve local API data and demonstrates strong use of DOM manipulation, asynchronous JavaScript (fetch), event delegation, and array methods for dynamic rendering and user interaction.

 ## Features.
--Add movies to a personal watchlist.
+- Add movies to a personal watchlist.
--Remove movies from the watchlist.
+- Remove movies from the watchlist.
--Filter/search movies by title in real time.
+- Filter/search movies by title in real time.
--Dynamic DOM rendering with no page reloads.
+- Dynamic DOM rendering with no page reloads.
--Prevent duplicate entries in the watchlist.
+- Prevent duplicate entries in the watchlist.

 ## Technologies Used
--HTML5
+- HTML5
--CSS3
+- CSS3
--JavaScript (ES6)
+- JavaScript (ES6)
--JSON Server
+- JSON Server
--Git & GitHub
+- Git & GitHub